 - Introduce food slowly tonight.
 Offer only ¼ of your pet’s normal amount of food.
 If no vomiting occurs after 1 hour, you may offer another ¼ of food.
 Please do not allow your pet to free feed after anesthesia, as this causes vomiting.

 - NO BATHS OR SWIMMING for 7 days.
-Wetness (from bathing or licking) will cause the tissue glue and sutures to dissolve and promote infection of the surgery site.
+Wetness (from bathing or licking) will cause the sutures to dissolve and promote infection at the surgical incision site.
 Please keep the incision clean and dry.
-You may clean gently around the incision with warm water, pat dry with a paper towel, and apply a topical antibiotic ointment at home.
+If necessary, you may clean gently around the incision with a damp towel and pat dry with a paper towel.

-- We HIGHLY recommend purchasing an e-collar from SAHS, your vet, or a pet supply store.
-The collar should extend 3 inches beyond your pet’s nose to prevent licking and fit snuggly behind your pet’s ears.
-It should not be loose enough to slip off.
+- We HIGHLY recommend purchasing an e-collar from the SAHS, your vet, or a pet supply store.
+The collar should extend 2 inches beyond your pet’s nose to prevent licking, be snug enough as to not slide off your pet’s head, and loose enough to allow breathing and swallowing.
 If you purchase an e-collar from us, we will ensure that it fits properly.
-This collar should be worn at ALL TIMES for 7-10 days post-operatively.

-- Look at the incision daily for the next 7 days.
+- Monitor incision site daily for the next 7 days.
+AluSpray, the silver aerosol bandage on your pet’s incision, has been applied.
+If you see silver on your pets nose/face, they have been licking their incision and will require an e-collar.
 If you see more than a few drops of bright red blood, green or yellow discharge, or severe swelling or redness, please come in for a free surgery recheck.
 If antibiotics or additional medications are required, you are responsible for any extra charges.

 - Unless you are told otherwise, sutures are absorbable and do NOT need to be removed.
-If your pet did need staples or external sutures, you will be informed.
-Staples will need to be removed 1 week from the surgery date during recheck hours.
+If your pet required staples, you will be informed.
+Staples will need to be removed during recheck hours 7 days from the surgery date.

-- A PERMANENT GREEN TATTOO LINE was placed on your pet’s skin near the incision as a sign that your pet has been spayed/neutered, should he/she get lost.
-Feral cats receive a tattoo and have their left ears “tipped”.
+- A PERMANENT GREEN TATTOO LINE was placed on your pet’s skin near the incision, as per SAHS policy.
+It will be prominent for several days.
+This is a PERMANENT sign that your pet has been spayed/neutered, should he/she get lost.
+Feral cats receive a tattoo and have their left ear “tipped”.